Coagulative necrosis

 Coagulative necrosis is a type of accidental cell death typically caused by ischemia or infarction.
 In coagulative necrosis, the architectures of dead tissue are preserved for at least a couple of days.
 It is believed that the injury denatures structural proteins as well as lysosomal enzymes, thus blocking the proteolysis of the damaged cells.
 The lack of lysosomal enzymes allows it to maintain a "coagulated" morphology for some time.
 Like most types of necrosis, if enough viable cells are present around the affected area, regeneration will usually occur.
 Coagulative necrosis occurs in most bodily organs, excluding the brain.
 Different diseases are associated with coagulative necrosis, including acute tubular necrosis and acute myocardial infarction.

 Coagulative necrosis can also be induced by high local temperature; it is a desired effect of treatments such as high intensity focused ultrasound applied to cancerous cells.

 Causes

 Coagulative necrosis is most commonly caused by conditions that do not involve severe trauma, toxins or an acute or chronic immune response.
 The lack of oxygen (hypoxia) causes cell death in a localized area which is perfused by blood vessels failing to deliver primarily oxygen, but also other important nutrients.
-It is important to note that while ischemia in most tissues of the body will cause coagulative necrosis, in the central nervous system ischemia causes liquefactive necrosis, as there is very little structural framework in neural tissue.
+While ischemia in most tissues of the body will cause coagulative necrosis, in the central nervous system ischemia causes liquefactive necrosis, as there is very little structural framework in neural tissue.